How Subtle Changes Can Increase Your CTR

 (pro tip: these are called kiosk-style buttons).

 This actually presents an interesting problem.
 Kiosk-style buttons were originally used in arcades and other places back in the day.
 So when we went digital, that norm carried over.
-That makes sense, but at some point they become bevelled and 3D buttons for the sake of being bevelled 3D buttons, not because anyone actually remembers where they came from.
-It’s like the floppy disc save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.
+That makes sense, but at some point, they become beveled and 3D buttons for the sake of being beveled 3D buttons, not because anyone actually remembers where they came from.
+It’s like the floppy disk save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.

-All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if flat design can hang in there a few more years.
+All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if a flat design can hang in there a few more years.

 A lot of people lump movement in with making something that’s clickable 3D, but I think it’s important enough to warrant a category on its own, first from a UX perspective and second because of what it means for flat design.